Service Learning Trip Destinations for Students & Schools

 Tanzania

-Rustic Pathways students enjoy working on a service learning project in a Amazigh community in Morocco.
+Rustic Pathways students enjoy working on a service learning project in an Amazigh community in Morocco.

 Europe

-Here are the best community service opportunities and destinations in Europe:
+Here are some of the best community service opportunities and destinations in Europe:

 Italy